 - Analyzing surveillance or related data; or

 - Evaluation of public health programs such as immunization programs; or

 - Evaluation of Infection prevention and control (IPC) practices.

 The CDC SCO aims to support mentored, well-defined small grants through TEPHINET for graduates of SC-FELTP to collate, analyze, synthesize, interpret, and use epidemiologic data to inform activities relevant to advancing global health security.
-Additional travel support may also be provided towards the PI’s travel to present their work at national, regional or international workshops and/or conferences.
-Such travel support would be in addition to the grant award but will require prior approval from TEPHINET.
+Additional travel support may also be provided toward the PI’s travel to present their work at national, regional or international workshops/conferences.
+Such travel support would be in addition to the grant award, but will require prior approval from TEPHINET.

-CDC seeks to accelerate progress toward a world safe and secure from infectious disease threats and to promote global health security as an international security priority in order to:
+CDC seeks to accelerate progress toward a world safe and secure from infectious disease threats, and to promote global health security as an international priority in order to: